Harlem native Thomas "Fats" Waller (1904)

 Smashing Thirds (september 1929), still reminiscent of ragtime,

-Blue Turning Grey Over You (published in 1930).
+Blue Turning Grey Over You (recorded by Armstrong in february 1930).

 During the Great Depression he composed other conventional ballads such as